 Students study English, maths, science, RE, history, geography, French and Spanish, music, drama, art, DT (food, resistant materials, graphics and health ed), IT and PE.

-·Students in Yr 8 who still require additional support are identified and recieve extra support
+Students in Yr 8 who still require additional support are identified and receive extra support.

 In English, science, languages and PE, students are taught in ability sets across a half year; students may move between sets during the course of a year.
 In maths, students are taught in mixed ability groups, with extra provision for the highest and lowest attainers.

 In languages in Year 8, students continue with French or Spanish

 The key stage 4 curriculum meets the needs of our students by incorporating the opportunity for both academic and vocational study.
 We aim to give each student the chance to succeed by offering an appropriate range of qualifications including options that enable study towards the English Baccalaureate.

 At the core of our curriculum is a belief that the English Baccalaureate (English, Maths, Science, History or Geography and a language) provides the best range of experiences for the vast majority of learners, and that achieving well in these subjects will enable them to access more skilled employment and the Sixth Form College.

 The majority of students also take an Art and a Technology subject, though under these umbrellas sits an expansive list of qualifications to suit each individual, some with a strong vocational element.

 More able students can also take separate courses in Biology, Chemistry and Physics, whilst there are other options available to students who need additional support with Maths, English and work related learning.